Skip to main content

 An honors degree in Public Health requires the completion of PH H195B.
 In the spring, students will meet with peers and the professor 3-4 times in the semester.
 Other time is dedicated to meeting with the mentor, research, thesis prep and writing.
 A permission code will be provided to students during the adjustment period.

-Students will submit a written thesis and will present their project in the Honors Thesis Symposium at the end of the year.
+Students will present their work at the Honors Thesis Symposium at the end of the semester.

 Public Health Honors Thesis Application

-Honors Thesis grading policy per guidance from the UC Berkeley campus
+The following outlines the Honors Thesis grading policy per guidance from the UC Berkeley campus.

-*All students who complete a Public Health honors thesis with an overall GPA of 3.3 or above (GPA requirements from UC Berkeley campus) and a Public Health Upper Division in the Major GPA of a 3.5 or higher will receive the distinction of Honors.
+Students must have an overall GPA of 3.3 or higher and an Upper Division in the Major GPA of a 3.5 or higher to receive the distinction of Honors.
 Public Health does not issue High Honors or Highest Honors.

 Honors courses must be completed before graduation in order for a student to receive honors on their diploma.
 In exceptional cases, due to unforeseen obstacles such as illness or limitations on access for research, instructors may consider issuing an I (incomplete) grade to individual students.
 This means that if the student is issued an I grade, they must also agree to postpone their graduation (i.e. change their Expected Graduation Term (EGT) to summer or fall with their College Advisor).
-The major program should work with the instructor of record and the student to create a written contract before issuing an incomplete grade.
-The student’s final grade (replacing the I grade) must be entered in CalCentral by the deadline to submit grades for summer or fall; therefore, the instructor should arrange for their student to submit their completed work with the grading deadline in mind.
+The instructor of record and the student should be in agreement about what is required to resolve the incomplete grade.
+The student’s final grade (replacing the I grade) must be entered in CalCentral by the deadline to submit grades for Summer or Fall.
+The instructor should arrange for their student to submit their completed work with the grading deadline in mind.